-Home Office: Mandatory Reporting of FGM - procedure information FGM Mandatory Reporting Fact Sheet FGM Reporting Flowchart for under 18's
+- 1. Home Office: Mandatory Reporting of FGM procedure information

+- 2. FGM Mandatory Reporting Fact Sheet

+- 3. FGM Reporting Flowchart for under 18's

-• A2.4 Preventing Radicalisation
+Preventing Radicalisation

-- 1. Protecting children from the risk of radicalisation should be seen as part of schools' wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse.
-During the process of radicalisation it is possible to intervene to prevent vulnerable people being radicalised. - 2.
-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
+Protecting children from the risk of radicalisation should be seen as part of our school's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
+During the process of radicalisation, it is possible to intervene to prevent vulnerable people being radicalised.

+• Radicalisation refers to the process by which a person comes to support any form of violent extremism, including terrorism.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 It can happen in many different ways and settings.
-Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
-The internet and the use of social media in particular has become a major factor in the radicalisation of young people. - 3.
-As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral to the Channel programme.
+Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online and with specific needs for which an extremist or terrorist group may appear to provide an answer.
+The internet and the use of social media in particular has become a major factor in the radicalisation of young people.

-&lt;sup>7 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+&lt;sup>6 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas